RickyOnGitHub/jbookman/README.md

 <img src="/static/jbookman-account-001.png" alt="JBookMan Sign Out from the Account Menu">

+## Which concepts are demonstrated?

+1. Initial Setup

+   - Create a Spring Boot project:
+     - Use Spring Initializr or another tool to create a Spring Boot project.
+     - Add the necessary dependencies:
+       - Spring Web (for REST)
+       - Spring Data JPA (for database integration)
+       - H2 with file-based persistence for the development profile
+       - PostreSQL for the production profile
+       - Spring Boot Test (for unit tests)

+2. Implement Data Model

+   - Develop a simple Book class:
+     - The Book class should contain at least the following attributes:
+       - Long id (unique identifier) or possibly a UUID (as String)
+       - String title (title of the book)
+       - String author (author of the book)
+       - String isbn (ISBN number of the book)
+       - int year (publication year)
+       - big-decimal price (price of the book)
+     - Use JPA annotations to define the class as an entity.
+     - add some field level validation rules

+3. Create Repository Layer

+   - Create a JPA repository for the Book entity to manage interactions with the database.

+4. Implement Service Layer

+   - Implement a service class that encapsulates the logic of the book management service.

+5. Create REST Controller

+   - Develop a REST controller that provides the API endpoints.
+   - The API should support the following endpoints:
+     - POST /books – to add a new book
+     - GET /books/{id} – to retrieve a book by ID
+     - GET /books – to retrieve all books
+     - PUT /books/{id} – to update a book
+     - DELETE /books/{id} – to delete a book
+   - Use DTOs (Data Transfer Objects) to separate communication with the client.

+6. Error Handling and Validation

+   - Implement error handling for cases such as:
+     - A book with the specified ID does not exist (404 Not Found).
+     - Invalid inputs when creating or updating a book (400 Bad Request).
+   - Use @ExceptionHandler and @Valid annotations for this purpose.

+7. Write Unit Tests

+   - Write unit tests for the service layer to test the main logic.
+     - Use Mockito to mock the repository in the tests.
+     - Test all CRUD operations (create, read, update, delete).
+   - Implement integration tests for the REST controller with MockMvc to ensure the endpoints work as expected.

+8. Create Web-User-Interface to the Book-Service in Angular.

 ## What is JHipster?

 JHipster is one of those open-source projects you stumble upon and immediately think, "`Of course!`" It combines three very successful frameworks in web development: Bootstrap, Angular, and Spring Boot.
 Bootstrap was one of the first dominant web-component frameworks.
 Its most substantial appeal was that it only required a bit of HTML, and it worked!
-All the efforts we made in the Java community to develop web components were shown a better path by Bootstrap.
 It leveled the playing field in HTML/CSS development, much like Apple's Human Interface Guidelines did for iOS apps.

-https://www.julien-dubois.com/ [Julien Dubois] started JHipster in October 2013 (Julien's first commit was on https://github.com/jhipster/generator-jhipster/commit/c8630ab7af7b6a99db880b3b0e2403806b7d2436 [October 21, 2013]).
+[Julien Dubois](https://www.julien-dubois.com) started JHipster in October 2013 (Julien's first commit was on [October 21, 2013](https://github.com/jhipster/generator-jhipster/commit/c8630ab7af7b6a99db880b3b0e2403806b7d2436).
 The first public release (version 0.3.1) launched on December 7, 2013.
 Since then, the project has had 250 releases!
 It is an open-source, Apache 2.0-licensed project on GitHub.
 It has a core team of 30 developers and over 700 contributors.
-You can find its homepage at https://www.jhipster.tech/ [www.jhipster.tech].
-If you look at https://github.com/jhipster/generator-jhipster [the project on GitHub], you can see it's mostly written in TypeScript (57%), Java (18%), and JavaScript (13%).
+You can find its homepage at [www.jhipster.tech](https://www.jhipster.tech).
+If you look at [the project on GitHub](https://github.com/jhipster/generator-jhipster), you can see it's mostly written in TypeScript (57%), Java (18%), and JavaScript (13%).
 JHipster 8 is the same JHipster many developers know and love, with a couple of bright and shiny new features: namely Spring Boot 3.2, Angular 17, Vue 3, and Java 21 support.

 ## Project Structure